June 30, 2022

 Bank loans and personal savings are the most efficient ways to fund your roofing business, since the other funding methods are not as reliable and effective.

-What equipment do I need?
+What equipment do I need when starting my business?

 • Insulation